Boat Maintenance in Spring

 Take an inventory of all the required boat safety equipment and check for damage.
 Replace any safety items that are worn, torn, or broken.
 Fines for not having the required safety gear aboard the boat can be expensive, so it is worth the time to make sure all of the safety gear is in order.

 Check all the canvas coverings and vinyl for rips, dirt, or mold.
 Tears in the cover may indicate that the critters have gotten into the boat over the winter.
 Clean the cover and repair any damage immediately rather than setting the cover aside and promising yourself you will repair it later.
 You will likely forget about the damaged cover and then use it again in the fall without repairing it because you won’t have time.

 Check for critter damage like chewed wires, ripped seats, nests, and droppings.
-Mice and raccoons can really mess up the boat over the winter. you want to inspect all of the wires carefully and replace any that have been damaged.
+Mice and raccoons can really mess up the boat over the winter.
+You want to inspect all the wires carefully and replace any that have been damaged.

 Electronic Boat Equipment

 Install all of the electronic gadgets and make sure they are working properly, before you head out onto the lake.
 Depth finders and maps are critical in areas with submerged rocks, reefs, and low water points.
 You don’t want to damage the hull or break off the lower end of the motor.

 Inside the Boat